software-mansion/react-native-gesture-handler/docs/state.md

 sidebar_label: Handler State
 ---

+As described in ["About Gesture Handlers"](about-handlers.md) section

 Library exports a `State` object that provides a number of constants used to express the state of the handler.
 States were inspired by [UIGestureRecognizerState](https://developer.apple.com/documentation/uikit/uigesturerecognizerstate), but represent a bit different flow of changes gesture's recognition steps.
 States are used in native event's callback `onHandlerStateChange` and represents current state of gesture.
 Here are the available predefined states: